 First, buffer your nails towards the backward direction.
 Now remove all the dead skin, push back the cuticle or remove it a little and apply the cuticle oil on it.
 This will help to clean and revive your nails.

 Remember to not cut the cuticles as these are the nail protectant.
 It makes nails stronger along with protecting them from bacteria.

 The next focus after cuticles is your upper nail part.
 Take a good quality nail cutter and cut the nails upto the length you want.
 Afterward, buff the nails, take the filter and give desired shapes to the nails, especially from the edges and corners.

 This step might be time-consuming.
 Don't rush or irritate.
 Do these all in a relaxed mode.
 It will turn out your nails beautifully charming.

 Now, dip the feet in hot water for about 1 to 2 minutes again.
 Take pumice stone or callus remover and file it against your soles, sides of feet and especially against your heels.
 Do it with gentle pressure to remove the hard callus and dead skin.
 Once your heels and soles are clean, go for foot exfoliation.

 Make pedicure scrub at home and apply on your feet, calves, heels and ankles to exfoliate dead skin, dirt and other impurities.
 You can opt for salt, sugar or coffee to make a DIY foot scrub.

 Salt Foot Scrub

-To make salt foot scrub, you will need half a cup of any oil and half a cup of sea salt.
+To make a salt foot scrub, you will need half a cup of any oil of your choice and half a cup of sea salt.
 In a ceramic bowl, mix both the ingredients and stir till it gets fully blended.